cgpayne/electropsychographer/README.md

 ###### 4 - Split the Data for Stratified K-fold CV

 I now split the data into the desired number of folds for cross validation (or into a single standard test/training split if desired) using the `epg/split_the_data.py` script.
-I choose a stratified K-fold cross validation to retain the class imbalance present between the 32 health controls to 49 schizophrenia patients.
+I chose a stratified K-fold cross validation to retain the class imbalance present between the 32 healthy controls to 49 schizophrenia patients.

 Set the `user_config.py` parameters (make sure the `Kfolds` parameter matches with the `test_size_fgp` parameters from the prior `feature_gen_post.py` run), and then run: